 - Strategic Policy – coordinated by ReAct North America, hosted then by Duke University

 - Engagement, Empowerment and Network Extension (EEE) – coordinated by the three regional nodes, ReAct Latin America hosted by the Child to Child foundation and the University of Azuay, ReAct Africa hosted by the Ecumenical Pharmaceutical Network and ReAct South East Asia, then hosted by University Sains Malaysia.

 2016 Change of host organizations for ReAct North America and ReAct Asia Pacific

 In 2016, the ReAct North America node changed host organisation to Johns Hopkins University, Baltimore, US.
 ReAct South East Asia changed name to ReAct Asia Pacific, with a new coordinator, Dr. Sujith Chandy.
-The node will tentatively be hosted by CMC Vellore, India.
+The node is hosted by CMC Vellore, India.